ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 * The coordinator SHOULD devise some guidelines concerning the processes around the respective component fitting it's exact needs as done so for the UI-Service.
 Such guidelines MUST be accepted by the JF.
+* The coordinator MUST follow the rules given for the components, especially for contributing code.
+The coordinator has no special rights in this regard.
+E.g. if a pull request is needed in certain scenarios, the coordinator would need to create as well.

 **Please note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and  "OPTIONAL"